nnachefski/ocpstuff/setup-disconnected.md

 journalctl -xlf
 ```
 ###### # look for errors about images not found
 ##### # after install, you may find that you didnt copy EVERY single non-core image.
-If that is the case, *some* older image streams may be broken and their corresponding templates will not deploy.
-If you want a list of missing images (defunct imageStreams) then do this
+If that is the case, *some* imageStreams may reference non-existing (older) images.
+If you want a list of missing (defunct) images, then do this
 ```
 for i in `oc get is -n openshift |grep -v NAME |awk '{print $1}'`; do oc get is $i -n openshift -o json; done |grep 'not found' |awk '{print $3}' |awk -F \/ '{print $2,$3}' | awk -F \: '{print $1}' |sed 's/ /\//g' |sort -u
 ```